Lattice Points in Orthotopes and a Huge Polynomial Tutte Invariant of Weighted Gain Graphs: Coloring

 We need to switch colorations.
 If $x$ is a coloration of $\Phih$ and $\eta$ is a switching function, we define $x^\eta$ by

 the result of the gain-group action on $x_i$.

-\begin{prop}\mylabel{P:finlist} If in $\Phih$ not all vertex lists $h_i$ are finite, then the number of proper colorations is either zero or infinite.
+\begin{prop} If in $\Phih$ not all vertex lists $h_i$ are finite, then the number of proper colorations is either zero or infinite.
 If all lists are finite, then the number of proper colorations equals

 where $\mu$ is the M\"obius function of $\Latb\Phi$. \end{prop}